Breword/tmux/FAQ.md

 If this works, include the output in the issue.

+### tmux says `no sessions` when I try to attach but I definitely had sessions!

+Check if tmux is still running with `pgrep` or `ps`.
+If not, then the server probably crashed or was killed and the sessions are gone.

+If tmux is still running, it is probably that something deleted the socket in `/tmp`.
+The tmux server can be asked to recreate its socket by sending it the `USR1` signal, for example: `pkill -USR1 tmux`

 ### I don't see any colour in my terminal!
 Help!

 On a few platforms, common terminal descriptions such as `xterm` do not include